UNamurCSFaculty/ThesisTemplate/README.md

     etc. could lead to poor rendering, illegible, shifted, with undesirable margins, etc. Make sure you choose a suitable image and ask for a print preview to Presses Universitaires de Namur.

+## Contributing
+If you want to contribute to the project, please consider the following instructions:

+* Any contribution must follow the conventions and keep the shape of previous contributions.
+For instance, any file, class, method, attribute must be named clearly (i.e., no abbreviations).
+* Any contribution must be documented, especially through comments in the source code and, if needed, by updating the README.md file.
+* Any contribution must be developed on a separate branch.
+* Any contribution must be approved, by a code owner ([code owner lists](.github/CODEOWNERS)), via the pull request mechanism.

 ## License

 You are free to: